 Section C. Removal from the Board

-A Voting Member of the Board may be removed by the unanimous vote of the other Voting Members or by a two-thirds vote of the members of the Society present at a meeting called to consider the removal.
-The Voting Member whose removal is sought must be given adequate opportunity to present his or her case to the Board and to the membership of the Society.
+A Member of the Board may be removed by the unanimous vote of the other Members or by a two-thirds vote of the members of the Society present at a meeting called to consider the removal.
+The Member whose removal is sought must be given adequate opportunity to present his or her case to the Board and to the membership of the Society.

-Nonvoting Members may be removed by the unanimous vote of the Voting Members.

 Section D. Resignation of Board Members

-A Board Member (whether Voting or Nonvoting) may resign in writing at any time.
+A Board Member may resign in writing at any time.

 Article VIII: OFFICERS